Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 If you are planning to create custom interactions, Storyline might be a better option for you.
 If you, however, are more interested in out-of-the-box functionality, you may like Captivate.

-Do Articulate Storyline and Adobe Captivate offers advanced functionality that can support complex learning projects?
+Do Articulate Storyline and Adobe Captivate offers advanced functionality for complex learning projects?

 Both tools will allow you to program custom interactions, interactive elements, complex scenarios, etc.